gis-rpd/pipelines/rnaseq/star-rsem/README.md

 ## Summary

-This pipeline is for RNASeq analysis and runs STAR, followed by RNASeQC, RSEM and optionally Cuffdiff.
+This pipeline is for RNASeq analysis and runs STAR, followed by Picard's CollectRnaSeqMetrics, RSEM and optionally RNASeQC and Cuffdiff.
 It should be suitable for most types of RNASeq, except small RNASeq.

-Note that this pipeline is not suitable for bacterial data as its parameters are tuned towards large, spliced genomes and it requires good quality genome annotation.
+Note that this pipeline is not suitable for bacterial data as its mapping parameters are tuned towards large, spliced genomes and it requires good quality genome annotation.

 Reads are aligned to given reference genome using the [STAR mapper](https://github.com/alexdobin/STAR).
 See